 The person had seen the memo but was not authorized to discuss it by name and spoke on condition of anonymity.
 The existence of the memo was first reported Tuesday by The New York Times.

 “While the President has repeatedly expressed his view that General Flynn is a decent man who served and protected our country, the President has never asked Mr. Comey or anyone else to end any investigation, including any investigation involving General Flynn,” the White House said in a statement.

 Trump abruptly fired Comey last week, saying he did so based on his very public handling of the Hillary Clinton email probe.

 But the White House has provided differing accounts of the firing.
 And lawmakers have alleged that the sudden ouster was an attempt to stifle the bureau’s investigation into Trump associates’ ties to Russia’s alleged meddling in the 2016 presidential election.

 Comey’s memo detailing his conversation with Trump would be the clearest proof to date that the president has tried to influence that investigation.
 The Times said it was part of a paper trail Comey created documenting what he saw as Trump’s efforts to improperly interfere in the ongoing probe.

 The Justice Department declined to comment.

-According to the New York Times, Comey wrote in the February memo that Trump told him Flynn had done nothing wrong.
+According to the Times, Comey wrote in the February memo that Trump told him Flynn had done nothing wrong.
 But Comey did not say anything to Trump about limiting the investigation, replying, “I agree he is a good guy.”

 There is no sign the FBI’s Russia investigation is closing.
 Acting FBI Director Andrew McCabe told Congress last week the investigation is “highly significant” and said Comey’s dismissal would do nothing to impede the probe.